quantumlib/Qualtran/qualtran/quantum_graph/Readme.md

 >>> binst2, (q,) = bb.add_2(H, q=q)
 >>> binst1 != binst2  # one `H` comes before the other.

-`FancyRegisters` are analogous to function (and return type) signatures and are a property of a `Bloq`.
+`Signature` are analogous to function (and return type) signatures and are a property of a `Bloq`.

 `Soquet`s are the "quantum variables" that follow linear typing rules (each must be used exactly once) and are instantiations of registers.
-There is generally a 1-to-many relationship between `FancyRegister` and `Soquet` because we support multidimensional quantum arrays.
+There is generally a 1-to-many relationship between `Register` and `Soquet` because we support multidimensional quantum arrays.

 `SoquetT` is a union type between `Soquet` and ndarray of `Soquet`.
 It means all the soquets for a given register.
 When you see variable names like `soqdict`, `in_soqs`, or `final_soqs`